 Description: A long, (3.5 to 5.0 inches in length) slate gray to bluish-black salamander with reddish cheek patches.
-Belly is gray to black.
+The belly is gray to black.
 No other colors or patterns occur on the body.

 Similar Species: Northern Gray-cheeked Salamander has no red on its body.
-Southern Appalachian Salamander has tiny white spots on back and larger white spots on sides.
+Southern Appalachian Salamander has tiny white spots on the back and larger white spots on the sides.

 Habitat: Found under moss, rocks, logs, and bark in cool, moist forests above 2500 feet; especially spruce-fir forests.

 Diet: A variety of invertebrates including spiders, moths, flies, beetles, aphids, and snails.

 Breeding information: Very little data.
 Adults breed on land and eggs are assumed to be laid in underground cavities, similar to other Plethodon species.
 Females probably brood the eggs and hatchlings will emerge as miniature adults, as opposed to entering the larval stage.

 Status in Tennessee: Entire population occurs in Great Smoky Mountains National Park, so is protected from logging and farming operations.

 - Named in honor of David Starr Jordan (1851-1931), respected ichthyologist and president of Stanford University.

 Best places to see in Tennessee: Higher elevation spruce-fir forests of Great Smoky Mountains National Park.